tranleanh/edn-gtm/README.md

-# EDN-GTM: Encoder-Decoder Network with Guided Transmission Map for Single Image Dehazing
+# EDN-GTM: Encoder-Decoder Network with Guided Transmission Map for Effective Image Dehazing

 <!--- The official implementation of the paper "A Novel Encoder-Decoder Network with Guided Transmission Map for Single Image Dehazing"